withertech/SteamScraper/docs/CONFIGINI.md

 `[<SCRAPING MODULE>]`

 #### spaceCheck="false"
-Skyscraper will continuously check if you are running low on disk space.
+Steamscraper will continuously check if you are running low on disk space.
 If you go below 200 MB in either the game list export folder or the resource cache folder, it will quit to make sure your system doesn't become unstable.
-Some types of file systems provide a faulty result to Skyscraper when it comes to these checks and thus it can be necessary to disable it altogether.
+Some types of file systems provide a faulty result to Steamscraper when it comes to these checks and thus it can be necessary to disable it altogether.
 You can use this option to do just that.

 ###### Allowed in sections
 `[main]`